lealceldeiro/gms/client/README.md

 - Run `npm run builddoc` in order to build the documentation resources.
 - Run `npm run servedoc` once you built the documentation resources and navigate to `http://localhost:8080/`.
-- Run `npm run buildandservedoc` in order to build and serve the documentation resources.
+- Run `npm run buildservedoc` in order to build and serve the documentation resources.
 Navigate to `http://localhost:8080/`.

 All documentation resources are stored in the `documentation/` directory.